Capítulo Primero. De lo que el cura y el barbero pasaron con don Quijote cerca de su enfermedad

 ¿quién más discreto que Palmerín de Inglaterra?;

-"Who is more discreet than Palamerin of England?"
+"Who is more discreet than Palmerín of England?"

 ¿quién más acomodado y manual que Tirante el Blanco?;

-"Who is more skilled and handy than Tirante the White?"
+"Who is more resourceful and practical than Tirante the White?"

 ¿quién más galán que Lisuarte de Grecia?;